-Included in the total OMSKD mortality count are deaths that have come from what are termed ill-defined causes of death in burden of disease studies.
+Included in the total OMSKD mortality count are deaths that have come from what are termed illdefined causes of death in burden of disease studies.
 These ill-defined deaths are causes of death that have been coded with ICD-10 codes in vital registers but for the purposes of burden of disease studies, are not regarded as sufficiently specific causes of death.
 These ill-defined deaths are therefore redistributed amongst specific causes of death across the burden of disease cause list based on the redistribution of deaths method used in the GBD study [3].
-For OMSKD, approximately 12% of the death count comes from ill-defined death categories such as A40 'streptococcal sepsis' and other ICD-10 codes.
-Further explanation of this method is available in the SBoD technical paper [1].
+For OMSKD, approximately 7% of the death count comes from ill-defined death categories.
 For this reason, the number of deaths due to OMSKD which have been reported are different from that of officially reported sources.
+Further explanation of this method is available in the Invited chapter of The Registrar General's Annual Review of Demographic Trends [5].